Visualization for Human-Centered AI Tools: Motivating HCAI Tools

-\begin{itemize} \item \textit{Abundant opportunities to interact with visualizations} can be the key to support users with varying needs in HCAI tools. \marghl{\circled[fill=DarkViolet,draw=DarkViolet!33,line width=1mm,text=white]{i4}} Unlike typical visual analytics systems, Outcome-Explorer supports both experts and non-experts.
+\item \textit{Abundant opportunities to interact with visualizations} can be the key to support users with varying needs in HCAI tools. \marghl{\colorcirc{i4}{DarkViolet}} Unlike typical visual analytics systems, Outcome-Explorer supports both experts and non-experts.
 Everyone can set values to the parameters and explore the outcomes while expert users can take leverage of advanced features such as comparing two data profiles to see how the outcomes vary between the profiles.
+The multi-level interaction design accommodates different depths of engagement without overwhelming novice users.

-\item \textit{Evaluation of visualization-enabled HCAI tools should engage users in realistic decision-making tasks.} \marghl{\circled[fill=Goldenrod,draw=Goldenrod!33,line width=1mm,text=white]{i5}} Prior research suggests that proxy tasks and subjective measures are not good predictors of how humans might perform on actual decision-making tasks~\cite{DBLP:conf/iui/BucincaLGG20}.
-In the evaluation of Outcome-Explorer, participants were asked to iteratively changing real-world parameters to achieve a target outcome in an actual decision-making task. \end{itemize}
+\item \textit{Evaluation of visualization-enabled HCAI tools should engage users in realistic decision-making tasks.} \marghl{\colorcirc{i5}{Goldenrod}} Prior research suggests that proxy tasks and subjective measures are not good predictors of how humans might perform on actual decision-making tasks~\cite{DBLP:conf/iui/BucincaLGG20}.
+In the evaluation of Outcome-Explorer, participants were asked to iteratively changing real-world parameters to achieve a target outcome in an actual decision-making task.
+This evaluation approach provides stronger evidence that the tool genuinely enhances decision-making in realistic scenarios, not just in artificial laboratory tasks.